Memorabilix

 Traded items with a signature of Kurt Vonnegut

-The most expensive item with a signature of Kurt Vonnegut (Kurt Vonnegut / Slaughterhouse-Five (1969), TRUE FIRST EDITION, SIGNED) was sold in August 2025 for $6,000.00 while the cheapest item (Kurt Vonnegut signed Autographed Envelope First day Issue Katherine Porter) found a new owner for $7.99 in April 2020.
-The month with the most items sold (49) was August 2025 with an average selling price of $337.00 for an autographed item of Kurt Vonnegut.
+The most expensive item with a signature of Kurt Vonnegut (Kurt Vonnegut / Slaughterhouse Five or The Children's Crusade Signed 1st ed 1969) was sold in January 2026 for $15,600.00 while the cheapest item (Kurt Vonnegut signed Autographed Envelope First day Issue Katherine Porter) found a new owner for $7.99 in April 2020.
+The month with the most items sold (122) was January 2026 with an average selling price of $520.00 for an autographed item of Kurt Vonnegut.
 Sold items reached their highest average selling price in June 2013 with $1,875.00 and the month that saw the lowest prices with $7.99 was April 2020.
-In average, an autographed item from Kurt Vonnegut is worth $200.00.
+In average, an autographed item from Kurt Vonnegut is worth $255.50.

 Most recently, these items with a signature of Kurt Vonnegut were sold on eBay - click here for more items.